apike/allenpike.com/resume/index.markdown

 #### [Independent Work](/)

-* Taught CMPT 470, a Wep Applications course, for SFU Computing Science
+* Taught CMPT 470, a Web Applications course, for SFU Computing Science
-* Has run and spoken at various of technical meetups and conferences
+* Has run and spoken at many technical meetups and conferences
 * Hosted and produced two podcasts, Up Up Down Down and Fun Fact
-* Developed a variety of games and side projects over the years
+* Developed a variety of games and side projects

 ## Education